ryoukaip/android-single-picture-frame/README.md

-LICENCE: MIT (basically you can do whatever)
+LICENCE: MIT (basically you can do whatever, but with credits)

 Download APK here: [https://github.com/ryoukaip/android-single-picture-frame/releases](https://github.com/ryoukaip/android-single-picture-frame/releases)